Daniel J. Travanti: Career

 Starting in 2017, he played the father of Chris O'Donnell's character (G. Callen) in NCIS: Los Angeles.
 His final appearance, and final acting role to date, was in a 2019 episode of that series.

 Personal life

 Early in his career, Travanti struggled with professional frustration and dissatisfaction, which led to alcoholism.
 The turning point came in 1973 when he sought professional help after collapsing during a theatrical performance in Indianapolis.
-In an interview, Travanti later recalled the mindset that fueled his addiction who found sobriety through Alcoholics Anonymous, calling alcoholism a "disease of loneliness and secrecy".
+In an interview, Travanti later recalled the mindset that fueled his addiction.
+He found sobriety through Alcoholics Anonymous, calling alcoholism a "disease of loneliness and secrecy".
 In 1981, he made such a confession to Rona Barrett in an interview on NBC and even recited, from memory, all of the organization's "Twelve Steps" on camera.
 Captain Furillo, his best-known character, was also a recovering alcoholic, and the character was shown multiple times taking part in AA meetings.